EECS150/fpga_labs_fa21/lab6/spec/spec.md

 You can choose to implement this logic as you please.
 The `Electronics` section of the [FIFO Wikipedia article](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) will likely aid you in creating your FIFO.

-Here is a block diagram of the FIFO you should create from page 103 of the [Xilinx FIFO IP Manual](https://www.xilinx.com/support/documentation/ip_documentation/fifo_generator_ug175.pdf).
+Here is a block diagram of the FIFO similar to the one you should create, from page 103 of the [Xilinx FIFO IP Manual](https://www.xilinx.com/support/documentation/ip_documentation/fifo_generator_ug175.pdf).

 <p align=center>
   <img src="./figs/sync_fifo_diagram.png" height=300 />